Kedyn/language-msl/README.md

 # mIRC Script Language Syntax for Linguist

+A repository dedicated to add mSL support to [Linguist](https://github.com/github/linguist/).

+## Features

+- mIRC syntax support
+- AdiIRC syntax support (WIP)

+## Authors and acknowledgment

-This was a clone of [Kedyn/vscode-mirc](https://github.com/Kedyn/vscode-mirc) which is a fork of [lol2k/vscode-mirc](https://github.com/lol2k/vscode-mirc).
+This started as clone of [Kedyn/vscode-mirc](https://github.com/Kedyn/vscode-mirc), which is a fork of [lol2k/vscode-mirc](https://github.com/lol2k/vscode-mirc), and it was put together by [gen-angry](https://github.com/gen-angry).

-I am attempting to add msl support to [Linguist](https://github.com/github/linguist/) and for some reason, the grammar checker keeps going back to the original source which has errors.
-So I cloned the 'updated' repo and am trying to fix things up.

-Both source repos are under MIT license so afaik I can do this.
+The current grammar is a reflection of [mIRC-Scripters/mSL-VSCode-Extension](https://github.com/mIRC-Scripters/mSL-VSCode-Extension)'s grammar.

+## Development and Contibution

+All contributions are welcome.
+As previously mentioned the current grammar taken from [mIRC-Scripters/mSL-VSCode-Extension](https://github.com/mIRC-Scripters/mSL-VSCode-Extension), so we would appreciate if you head over there to help add mSL support to both Liguist and VSCode.
+Thank you!

+## License

+This project is made available under the MIT License.